Holly Brooks: Personal life

 Born and raised in Seattle, Washington, Brooks began skiing as a young girl, primarily at Snoqualmie Pass where her family owned a cabin and she took lessons through the Junior Nordic Program.
 She competed in Nordic skiing events in high school and college, but never raced at NCAA's.
 She currently is a full-time coach at Alaska Pacific University, where she coaches juniors, masters and women's only ski groups.
 Brooks has three siblings who are triplets.
 Brooks is married to Anchorage firefighter Robert Whitney.
 She currently resides full-time in Anchorage.
 Brooks won the 2012 and 2014 Women's Mount Marathon in Seward, Alaska.
 In 2014, she won with a time of 52 minutes, 48.16 seconds, less than three seconds ahead of defending champion Marvin, a Palmer woman who clocked 52:50.51.

 Vancouver 2010 Olympics

 It was announced on 26 January 2010 that Brooks had qualified for the 2010 Winter Olympics.
 She competed in five events.
-Her best finish was 12th in the 4 × 5 km relay and her best individual finish of 36th in the 30 km event.
+Her best finish was 12th in the 4 × 5 km relay, and her best individual finish was 36th in the 30 km event.
 Her entrance to the Olympics came as a surprise as she was not a full-time athlete, and had only recently begun to think about skiing at an elite level.